scotws/tinkasm/docs/MANUAL.md

 ## Macros

 The macro system of TinkAsm is in its first stage.
 Macros do not accept parameters and cannot reference other macros.
+Including parameters is a high priority for the next version.

 To define a macro, use the directive `.macro` followed by the name string of the macro.
-No label may preceed the directive.
+No label may precede the directive.
 In a future version, parameters will follow the name string.
 The actual macro contents follow in the subsequent lines in the usual format.
 The macro definition is terminated by `.endmacro` in its own line.